 You’ve probably seen some advertisements for “gluten-free” foods and wondered if these are healthy and if they’re different from “low-carb” foods.
 Gluten is a protein found in wheat, rye, and barley (which are some carbohydrate-rich foods).
 Some people have a disease, called Celiac disease, which makes gluten harmful to their digestive system.
 Others have a diagnosed gluten intolerance that prevents them from digesting gluten appropriately.
 People with Celiac disease and those who have a diagnosis of gluten intolerance must eat gluten-free foods, but they need just as many carbohydrates in their diet as someone without the disease.
 They can get the carbohydrates their body needs by eating carbohydrate-rich gluten-free foods such as corn, potatoes, rice, and vegetables.
 Eating a product marked “gluten-free” doesn’t mean that it has any less carbohydrates or that it is any healthier than a product that contains gluten; it’s just made with ingredients that don’t come from wheat, barley, or rye.

 Glycemic index is a number used to describe how a food affects blood sugar.
 Carbohydrates with a lower glycemic index cause a lower and slower rise in blood sugar.
 For example, high-fiber complex carbs such as whole-wheat bread have a lower glycemic index than simple carbs or refined complex carbs such as white bread.
 This is because the fiber in foods with complex carbs takes longer to digest and break down into sugar in the blood.

-Combining carbs with a food containing protein or fat can also lower the glycemic index because it causes your body to absorb the carbohydrate more slowly.
+Combining carbohydrate-rich foods with a food containing protein or fat can lower the glycemic index because it causes your body to absorb the carbohydrate more slowly.
 For example, if you add peanut butter (protein) to toast (carbohydrate), your blood sugar will not rise as quickly or as much as it would have if you had eaten the toast alone.